 Suggestions from the Office of Communications, Marketing, and Brand Management

 The Office of Communications, Marketing, and Brand Management has developed the following guidelines for administrators who represent The College of New Jersey through social media.
-Our office maintains the College’s official Facebook, Twitter, Instagram, and YouTube presences.
+Our office maintains the College’s official Facebook, Twitter, Instagram, TikTok, and YouTube presences.

 Individual departments are welcome to create their own social media platforms as they see fit, but are reminded that any content they post will represent the college online to a vast and growing audience.
 Departments are encouraged to inform Emily Dodd, digital content editor, of their plans to use social media platforms, and to receive initial guidance on effective social media strategy.
 In order to assure quality of content, the following social media guidelines were drafted for TCNJ’s community.

 This page is an ongoing project; guidelines will be revised or updated as new social media platforms emerge, best practices evolve, or new concerns arise.

 Before creating a social media presence, please consider the following questions.

 The answer is not necessarily always yes.
 Social media should be part of a broader communication strategy.
 Consider the following questions, ideally before you launch a new channel, but even when it is already established:

 - What do you hope to achieve?